 When choosing a drill, it’s best to examine these product features to help you make the right decision.

 Measured in Newton-meters (Nm), this is the force that causes rotation in a drill.
-Put simply, more torque means higher drilling force.
+Put simply, more torque means a higher drilling force.
 A higher torque setting would usually be required for tough materials, like brickwork.
 For more delicate materials (like wood) a lower torque setting reduces the amount of damage.
 Torque control, sometimes referred to as a variable clutch setting, allows you to adjust the torque to fit the material you are using.

 The speed of a drill is measured in RPM (revolutions per minute).
 You require less speed to drill softer materials.
 High speed is needed for drilling into harder materials.
 Drills that offer variable speed features are useful for working with a range of materials.
 Single-speed drills on the other hand are not the most versatile.